stephanj79/grunt-exporter/README.md

 # grunt-exporter

-> Export Snippets from "master" Page and include it in own file.
+> Export Snippets from Page/File and include it in its own file.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`